Migrate from Exodus

 Backing up your Monero from Exodus Mobile

-1. Either tap the copy button, or write down your 25-word seed phrase (in the box labeled Mnemonic) in a safe place where you can import it into Cake Wallet in the next section.
-We recommend a few options:
+• Either tap the copy button, or write down your 25-word seed phrase (in the box labeled Mnemonic) in a safe place where you can import it into Cake Wallet in the next section.
+Recommended options:

 • Storing your seed in an end-to-end encrypted password manage like Bitwarden, Proton Pass, or iCloud Keychain